satellitecomponent/Neurite/README.md

 ## `Synchronized Knowledge Management`

-[Neurite](https:/neurite.network/) provides [Markdown](https://en.wikipedia.org/wiki/Markdown) formatted, [bi-directional synchronization](https://en.wikipedia.org/wiki/File_synchronization) between UI-focused [Mind-Mapping](https://en.wikipedia.org/wiki/Mind_map) and [Zettelkasten-style](https://en.wikipedia.org/wiki/Zettelkasten) text-based [hyperlinking](https://en.wikipedia.org/wiki/Hyperlink).
+- **Synchronized Knowledge Management:** [Neurite](https:/neurite.network/) provides [Markdown](https://en.wikipedia.org/wiki/Markdown) formatted, [bi-directional synchronization](https://en.wikipedia.org/wiki/File_synchronization) between UI-focused [Mind-Mapping](https://en.wikipedia.org/wiki/Mind_map) and text-based [hyperlinking](https://en.wikipedia.org/wiki/Hyperlink).
+- **FractalGPT:** Engage with non-linear, rhizomatic memory through our biomimetic interface.
+Create and connect an endless number of individual chat windows, or let the AI take notes from above.
+- **Neural API:** A recent update to Neurite is our function calling panel, which allows you to execute Neurite's code from within Neurite itself.
+- **Local AI:** Neurite currently supports OpenAI, LLama 2, Red Pajamas 3B, and Vicuna 7B, running directly in the browser.

-This versatile approach allows one to seamlessly organize thoughts without sacrificing the benefits of either technique.
+This versatile approach allows one to seamlessly organize thoughts without sacrifice on either technique.

 ![notepanel](https://github.com/satellitecomponent/Neurite/assets/129367899/5504ea4e-7e73-4d9d-80d3-af411c615aea)

-- **`Bi-Directional Sync`**: Edit a Mind Map node's content and see it instantaneously update in the Zettelkasten.
+- **`Bi-Directional Sync`**: Edit a Mind Map node's content and see it instantaneously update in the [Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten).
 Conversely, any text changes in the Zettelkasten are reflected by the Mind Map.
 - **`Zettelkasten and Mind Mapping`**: Traditional note-taking confines you to static files, while conventional mind mapping lets you visualize connections but often lacks in-depth content.
 Neurite treats nodes as dynamic objects that can be interacted with from any approach.
-Nodes don't just represent text in the Mind Map, they can run code, interact with APIs, intercommunicate, and anything else within the realm of imagination.
+Nodes don't just represent text, they can run code, interact with APIs, intercommunicate, and anything else within the realm of imagination.
 Zettelkasten is a method of taking short, atomic notes (or "zettels") that link to each other to create an interconnected system.
 The Zettelkasten system does not preference any top down or bottom up approach.
 In Neurite, you don't have to comprise between all of these different methods.
+Your notes links from within the infinite canvas are automatically formatted as Markdown.
 - **`Dynamic Fractal Backdrop`**: The Mandelbrot fractal is not just an aesthetic element - fractals set the stage for your personalized and interactive open-world landscape of multi-media composition.
 - **`Zoom-to-Node`**: Navigate through your notes from within the Zettelkasten, and zoom directly to their corresponding nodes within the Mandelbrot set.
 Conversely, clicking the fullscreen of a text node navigates to the corresponding note in the Zettelkasten.